EziOzoani/Cross_Over_Strategy/README.md

 # Cross_Over_Strategy

 ### Why
-During my personal study inyo finance and to understand moving average, I imlted hte crossover stragtey for moving average, which takes the mean over a cartain time horizon.
+During my personal study inyo finance and to understand moving average, I implemented the crossover stragtey for moving average, which takes the mean over a cartain time horizon.

 ### What it does